Albert Haynesworth: 2007 season

 On September 9, 2007, in the season opener against the Jacksonville Jaguars, Haynesworth was called for unnecessary roughness when he slammed running back Maurice Jones-Drew to the ground after a tackle.
 He was fined $5,000 by the NFL for this incident.
 In Week 9, against the Carolina Panthers, he registered a career-high three sacks in the 20–7 victory.

 Haynesworth was elected to the Pro Bowl for the first time for the 2007 NFL season.
 In addition, he earned first team All-Pro honors.
 During this season following the stomping incident, he ranked second on the team with six sacks in his 11 games played up to the selection, led or tied for the team-high in total tackles three times that season, and led or tied the team-high in quarterback pressures five times.
 At the point where the Pro Bowl selection was made, the Titans had an 8–3 record in games in which Haynesworth started and were 0–3 in games in which he did not play.

 Haynesworth said of his Pro Bowl selection, "It's an awesome feeling.
 It's kind of a load off my back because I didn't want last year's suspension to define my career.
 It was a difficult time in my life, but I was determined to keep working hard to get to this point and earn the respect of my teammates, coaches and fans."
 Haynesworth failed to sign with Tennessee due to the deadline of signing a franchise tagged player.

 2008 season

 In the 2008 season, Haynesworth appeared in and started 14 games.
 He finished with 8.5 sacks, 51 total tackles, two passes defended, and three forced fumbles.
 Haynesworth was named to the Pro Bowl and earned first team All-Pro honors for the 2008 season.
-He was named Defensive Player of the Year by Sporting News.
+He was named Defensive Player of the Year by The Sporting News.